Email: info@suzandy.co.uk

 Riempie

-This is what your old riempie will look like
+This is probably what your old white riempie will look like

 Riempie is surprisingly comfortable to sit on and is not intended to be used with a cushion.